noahburchell/cube/README.md

   - gentoo ✅
   - brew ✅
   - nix ✅
-  - arch ❔ (i made the PKGBUILD, but AUR account registrations are closed)
+  - arch ✅ (not on the AUR because registrations are closed)
   - everything else ❌

 ### if you're on something else (apart from windows):